sgp2021/sgp2021.github.io/content/submit.md

 conditionally accepted after the first round.
 Final acceptance is determined in the second round, based on the revised version of the article.

+### Anonymity and Preprints

+For the first time this year, we are adopting the same policy as SIGGRAPH (which is similar to CVPR) on preprints, including those shared via arXiv.
+Following this policy almost verbatim, we recognize that prepublications and talks have become part of the scientific discourse, and SGP allows these means of communication.
+Specifically, before the final acceptance decision is made:

+- Authors must not discuss the research described in submitted SGP papers with the media.
+Media includes editors/journalists/writers/interviewers of newspapers, radio, television, magazines, as well as public relations and media arms of companies, universities, and other research institutions.
+- After submitting to SGP, authors may archive the submission without mentioning SGP as an institutional tech report or on arXiv or a similar service.
+- Authors must not make any posts to social media or elsewhere that can be linked to a specific SGP submission (e.g., mentioning the title of the submission or details and content and saying that it is a SGP submission).
+- Authors may talk about their work in a presentation without saying it is submitted to SGP.
+- Authors may mention their submission(s) as under review at SGP as part of the written materials submitted for job and funding applications.
+Authors may talk about the research involved in their submission in talks given for these purposes as well, without mentioning SGP.

 ### Proceedings

 Accepted papers will be published in a regular issue of _Computer Graphics